redhat-developer/app-services-ui/CREATING-NEW-MODULE.md

       }
 ```

-The `fed-mods.json` entry point allow us to bust the cache when loading the micro-frontend in production as Akamai generally sends assets with long expiry dates, however JSON files are always refreshed.
+The `fed-mods.json` entry point allows us to bust the cache when loading the micro-frontend in production as Akamai generally sends assets with long expiry dates, however JSON files are always refreshed.
 First the app will load the `fed-mods.json` file (which is created by the micro-frontend build), parse the file, then load the micro-frontend entry point `<contenthash>.js` file.

 To generate the `fed-mods.json` file add the `ChunkMapper` from the `@redhat-cloud-services/frontend-components-config` dependency.
 Add this dependency to the common webpack config for your micro-frontend: